rohan-r-kulkarni/wellington_anomaly_detection/README.md

 - Data:
   - `data4columbia_credit.csv`: credit card transaction data of ~50 companies, provided by Wellington Management
   - `data4columbia_sales.csv`: quarterly sales data of ~50 companies, provided by Wellington Management
+  - `wellington_data_processing.py`: the data processing pipeline for the credit card data set.
 - Model:
   - `lstm_autoencoder.py`: contains two classes:
     - `DataGeneration`, a legacy class used to call simulation toolkit.
-Deprecated in later stage of studies.
+Deprecated in later stage of studies, but still salvagable for future simulations.
     - `LSTM_Model_Base`, the main class to define a LSTM-AutoEncoder model.
 The class is designed such that an LSTM-AE architecture can be passed to initialize the model, and the class will automatically check whether the passed specification is a valid (symmetric) architecture.
   - `model_exec.py`: the main model file that contains
     - utility class `OutlierMetric` that enables the classification of outliers using different methods.